Stone Fruit Growing Guide

 Intermountain Stone Fruit Varieties

+A primary factor in growing cherries in the Intermountain West is picking a cherry tree variety that can handle our specific climate.
+Examples include: Bing, Ranier, Stella and Vandellay.
 Will they be sour or will they be sweet?
-You can choose!
 Grow your own sweet or tart cherries and enjoy them fresh, baked in your favorite desserts or preserved for later when canned or freeze dried.

 Stone-fruit-img-Nectarines

-All the sweet without the fu(zz).
+All the sweet without the fuzz.
 Nectarines are sweet and tasty like peaches but with a smooth skin and a firm texture.
+Fantasia and Arctic Jay White are a couple nectarine tree varieties that flourish in our Intermountain climate.
 Use them fresh, added to salads, baked into desserts or canned and freeze dried for later.

 Stone-fruit-img-Apricots

 Apricots might be small but they’re bursting with flavor.
+A few apricot tree varieties that do well in the Intermountain West include Moorpark, Bleinheim and Chinese/Mormon apricot.
 Craft delicious apricot jams and jellies, irresistible salsas and sauces or preserve some of that flavor for later by canning or freeze drying.

 stone-fruit-growing-guide-img5